ACTIVISM, ALLYSHIP, and AWARENESS FOR AAPI ISSUES

 COMMUNITY INVOLVEMENT, SERVICE, and SCHOLARSHIP

 Roxas Law has generously supported local and international communities.
-In addition to their legal work, Sandy K. Roxas and Adrian G. Roxas fund financial educational scholarships, they volunteer at local schools, they are leaders in professional organizations and non-profit organizations.
+In addition to their legal work, Sandy K. Roxas establishes financial educational scholarships, volunteers at local schools, is a leader in professional organizations and non-profit organizations.

-Since 2009, Roxas Law has funded scholarships to graduating seniors at Carson High School.
+Since 2009, Roxas Law has funded annual scholarships to graduating seniors at Carson High School.
 Scholarships are awarded to graduating seniors who demonstrate financial need and community service.
-Roxas Law has also funded scholarships through the Filipino Americans in Law Enforcement Organization since 2015, which is awarded to Filipino American students who are interested in public service.
-In 2021, Roxas Law established the Adrian & Sandy Roxas PABA Foundation Scholarship, an annual scholarship which is awarded to a law student who has a demonstrated commitment to community and public service.
+Since 2021, Roxas Law has funded an annual scholarship through the Philippine American Bar Association which awards a law student who has a demonstrated commitment to the AAPI community and public service.

 Sandy also serves as a Gold Scouts Gold Award Project Advisor for a female Asian high school student, whose project is focused on combatting anti-Asian hate and providing service for the elderly AAPI community.
 Roxas Law has proudly mentored high school students, graduate students, and law students who have chosen careers in the legal field as deputy district attorneys, deputy public defenders, family law, and environmental lawyers.

-Sandy and Adrian are proud members of the National Pacific American Bar Association (NAPABA), the National Filipino American Lawyers Association (NFALA), and the California Asian Pacific American Bar Association (Cal-APABA).
-Additionally, Sandy and Adrian hold leadership roles in the Philippine American Bar Association (PABA), the PABA Foundation, and the Asian Pacific American Bar Association – Los Angeles (APABA-LA).
-Adrian is currently the President of the PABA Foundation (the non-profit, charitable arm of PABA) and Sandy currently serves as its Chairperson.
-Adrian has served on the PABA Board of Governors since 2016 and he is currently the President-elect of PABA.
+Sandy is a proud member of the National Pacific American Bar Association (NAPABA), the Asian Pacific American Women Lawyers Alliance (APAWLA) and the California Asian Pacific American Bar Association (Cal-APABA).
+Additionally, Sandy holds a leadership role in the Philippine American Bar Association Foundation (PABA Foundation) Sandy is currently the President of the PABA Foundation (the non-profit, charitable arm of PABA).
 Sandy served on the PABA Board of Governors from 2016-2020.
-Both Sandy and Adrian serve on Cal-APABA’s Task Force for Anti-Asian Hate, and Adrian serves on the Board of Governors for APABA-LA.
+Sandy also served on Cal-APABA’s Task Force for Anti-Asian Hate.